 There must be adequate grounds for you to make an objection.
 We may have compelling legitimate grounds for the processing of your information and that can override your right to object.

-The right of automated decision making and profiling (GDPR Chapter 3 Article 22)
+The right of automated decision making and profiling (UK GDPR Chapter 3 Article 22)

 Automated decision making takes place when an electronic system uses personal information to make a decision without human intervention.
 You have the right not to be subject to automated decisions that will create legal effects or have a similar impact on you, unless you have given us your consent, it is necessary for a contract between us or it is permitted by law.